 A breach of the Code of Conduct damages business effectiveness, public perception of Council and interpersonal work relationships.
-Any act or lack of action by an employee of Council that contravenes this Code may result in Council taking disciplinary action against that employee, and which may include dismissal.
-All suspected breaches will be dealt with on a case by case basis.
+Any act or lack of

 Suspected Misconduct must be referred to the Chief Executive Officer, and the Chief Executive Officer has a duty to notify the Crime and Corruption Commission (CCC) of the suspected Misconduct.